berkemuftuoglu/algo/README.md

 # Algorthims for practice

-Notes and solutions I have noted during solving problems.
+Notes and solutions I have noted during solving LeetCode problems.